mirekphd/docker-nomachine-desktop/README.md

 - the -e option of _docker run_ is used to define container's environmental variables USER and PASSWORD
 - USER: the SSH/NoMachine user login
 - PASSWORD: the SSH/NoMachine password
-- these credentials are needed only to allow an already authorised server user to execute applications inside the Docker container, so passing password in clear text - as argument of _docker run_ (as described above) is acceptable
+- these credentials are needed only to allow an already authorised server user to execute applications inside the Docker container, so passing password in clear text - as argument of _docker run_ (e.g. docker run .. -e USER=nomachine) is acceptable

 # Connecting to the container (from the server ssh or NoMachine client)